 ABLV infection causes a range of clinical signs in bats, which can include abnormal behaviour such as uncharacteristic aggression, paralysis or paresis, and seizures.
 The behavioural changes may increase the likelihood of a person or pet being bitten or scratched when coming in contact with the bat.
-The likelihood of a person developing ABLV disease from contact with a bat is influenced by a number of factors including whether the bat was ABLV-infected, the type of contact e.g. bite or scratch, and the vaccination status of the person.
+The likelihood of a person developing ABLV disease from contact with a bat is influenced by a number of factors including whether the bat was ABLV-infected, the type of contact e.g. bite or scratch, the vaccination status of the person, and whether the person sought medical attention.